 - Engaging colleagues in the international space community,

-- Contributing to the work of IAF committees and/or volunteering in support of other Federation activities such as physical or virtual participation on selection activities related to IAF grants, Next Generation Plenary and awards; participation in organization of IAC technical sessions and other activities; and participation on local organizing committees for GLEC, GLAC and other IAF meetings.
+- Contributing to the work of IAF committees and/or volunteering in support of other Federation activities such as physical or virtual participation in selection activities related to IAF grants, Next Generation Plenary and awards; participation in organization of IAC technical sessions and other activities; and participation on local organizing committees for GLEC, GLAC, GLEX and other IAF meetings.
 (Note: Attendance at International Astronautical Congress does not in itself qualify).

 Nominations should contain:

-- A nomination letter from an IAF member organization, an IAF Technical Committee or an IAF Administrative Committee summarising the nominee’s qualifications and specifying how the nominee meets the criteria (please download the template on Nomination Letter Template)
+- A nomination letter from an IAF member organisation, an IAF Technical Committee or an IAF Administrative Committee summarising the nominee’s qualifications and specifying how the nominee meets the criteria.
+Please download the template here below:

 - Two letters of recommendation addressing the contributions and engagement of the nominee.

-Please send the nomination material before 11 February 2022 15:00 CET (Paris time) to the IAF Secretariat, preferably by email at email@example.com (Subject line: NOMINEE’S LAST NAME Nominee’s First Name-2022 YSL).
+Please send the nomination materials before 19 December 2022 15:00 CET (Paris time) to the IAF Secretariat, preferably by email at firstname.lastname@example.org (Subject line: NOMINEE’S LAST NAME Nominee’s First Name-2023 YSL).